kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 The code to reproduce the workflow shown in this post can be found in the [graphdb-demo](https://github.com/kuzudb/graphdb-demo/tree/main/src/python/transactions) repository.
-It uses Kùzu's Python API, but you are welcome to use the client API [of your choice](//docs.kuzudb.com/client-apis).
+It uses Kuzu's Python API, but you are welcome to use the client API [of your choice](//docs.kuzudb.com/client-apis).

 ## Further reading